redhat-openstack/website/source/uncategorized/tuskar-cli.html.md

 ## Advanced Install

 In the quick usage above, we rely on instack for most of the interactions with Tuskar.
 For a more custom install, we can follow these steps manually.
 They make use of the tuskar commands described above to interact with the Tuskar API.

+1. First initialise the command line enviroment, this will load the credentials and default settings for a deployment.

+         source ~/deploy-overcloudrc
+         source ~/tripleo-undercloud-passwords
+         source ~/stackrc
+         source /usr/share/instack-undercloud/deploy-virt-overcloudrc

+2. We need to retrieve the Plan ID from the API which will then be used for future communication with the API.
+This command can also be used to verify that the roles have been added to the deployment plan.

+         tuskar plan-list

+3. You will then need to update the the plan to set the attributes required by each role.
+This can be done with the following command.

+         tuskar plan-patch -A $KEY=$VALUE $PLAN_ID

+4. After the plan has been configured, you can retrieve the full plan as Heat Orchestration Templates with the following command.

+         tuskar plan-templates -o tuskar_templates $PLAN_ID

+5. You should now be ready to send the plan to Heat.
+This can be done with the following command.

+         head stack-create \
+             -f tuskar_templates/plan.yml \
+             -e tuskar_templates/environment.yml \
+             overcloud